 Ms. Van Royen, eighty years after George Cukor made “The Women” with an all-female cast, including several of MGM’s leading ladies, you choose the theme of ‘Leading Ladies’ for the FFO…

-…it’s not because I’m an actress that I’m an expert on film and film history [laughs], although I asked a few people if they could give me a number of films that I really should see.
-So right now I’m catching up.
-But the point that I’m trying to make is that a woman should be looked at as a person, and not just because she’s smart, or how funny she is, how beautiful—whatever.
-Instead of saying, ‘Okay, this is my limit, I can live with that,’ she must be able to look further, what is behind or beyond there, you know?
+…it’s not because I’m an actress that I’m an expert on film and film history [laughs], although I asked a few people if they could give me some films that I really should see.
+So right now, I’m catching up.
+But the point I’m trying to make is that a woman should be looked at as a person, and not just because she’s smart, or how funny she is, how beautiful—whatever.
+Instead of saying, ‘Okay, this is my limit, I can live with that,’ she must be able to look further; what is behind or beyond there, you know?
 That’s what a film like “Hidden Figures” is all about: you didn’t get to see those wonderful women, they were not in the limelight, their contribution wasn’t covered in the newspapers, but they were extremely crucial for NASA.